JetBrains/guide/site/dotnet/tutorials/basics/index.md

   - ./dapper/
 ---

 In **The Basics** series, we'll explore several .NET technologies with a bare-minimum set of knowledge required to be productive.
-In **1 to 3 minute videos**, we'll go from an idea (💡) to a working example (🎉), showing that we don't have to be an expert to be effective.
+In **1 to 3-minute videos**, we'll go from an idea (💡) to a working example (🎉), showing that we don't have to be an expert to be effective.